-For example, if you end up buying a Garrett detector, get yourself a Garrrett hat, t-shirt or polo.
+For example, if you end up buying a Garrett detector, get yourself a Garrett hat, t-shirt or polo.

-Each manufacture will also have their own branded bags, pouches, backpacks, cover-ups, etc.
+Each manufacturer will also have its own branded bags, pouches, backpacks, cover-ups, etc.

 None of this is needed but can make you look pretty official!

 I mentioned this a few times throughout this guide, but I also carry with me a soft-bristled toothbrush for in the field cleaning.
 It goes a long way to help quickly ID a target caked in mud.

 Some of the other odds and ends I always carry with me are:

 - Spare batteries (both for the detector and pinpointer)